 Find your artistic identity, develop your technique and become a well-rounded 21st-century musician

-The Academy’s innovative Piano Department is led by the internationally renowned pianist Joanna MacGregor.
+The Academy’s innovative Piano Department is led by the internationally renowned concert pianist and curator Joanna MacGregor.

 'My aim is to encourage young pianists to think imaginatively, be daring, and create opportunities for themselves'